KhushiBhadange/ENTRYBOTX/README.md

-# Automate Manual Repetitive Data Entry Tasks
+# Streamline manual and repetitive data entry tasks through automation.

-This project contains two small modules one is sales order (JavaFX) which will take the data from the excel and other is automated data entering module which is developed in python.
+The two tiny modules in this project are a sales order (JavaFX) module that will import data from an excel sheet and an automated data entry module (Python) that will enter data automatically.

 ## Demo
 * Video clip on youtube of the script execution. https://youtu.be/_jb6M0vqCLs